machinekoder/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 **Cropping and expanding the model**

-When clicking :guilabel:`Add a model`, the resulting model corresponds to the content of the current :ref:`region-of-interest`.
+When clicking :guilabel:`Add a model` or :guilabel:`Re-teach`, the resulting model corresponds to the content of the current :ref:`region-of-interest`.
 However, the model point cloud can be cropped or expanded afterwards, using the arrows in the **Model** view.

 On the top left corner of the **Model** view, there is a **Auto-snap crop box** checkbox.
-If this option is enabled, the green model box automatically bounds the model points.
+If this option is enabled, the green model box automatically adjusts to the limits of the model points.
 This is useful for the user to check if the model contains undesired points that are difficult to spot.

 **If there are no undesired points in the model, the auto-snapped model box bounds the model points cleanly.**
 .. image:: /assets/images/Documentation/Teach-model-autosnap-on-ghostpoints.png